SQUARE PIANOS

 Here you will find reliable information about historic keyboard instruments, their music, and related topics.
 (This site is scanned and archived by the British Library.)
 No pop-ups.
 No adverts.
 No data collection!

-NEW 'The First Piano in England' was claimed by Charles Burney to have been made in Rome and imported by his friend Samuel Crisp.
-But according to his contemporary William Jackson of Exeter, priority should be given to a different piano that he saw in Great Ormond Street, at the home of 'Mr. Jennings'.
-To read more, click this link first piano.html or the yellow text in the right hand column.
+NEW: 'The First Piano in England' was claimed by Charles Burney to have been made in Rome, and brought to London by his friend Samuel Crisp.
+But according to a contemporary, William Jackson of Exeter, 'the first piano in England' was the one he saw at the home of 'Mr. Jennings' in Great Ormond Street.
+To read more, click this link first piano.html – or on the yellow text in the right hand column.

-Pioneer Pianomakers in London (a paper jointly written by Michael Cole and Margaret Debenham) for the Royal Musical Association continues to be noticed: It has been read and/or downloaded almost 5000 times from the Taylor & Francis academic website.
-Naturally, we are pleased that the stories of Plenius, Neubauer and Vietor, who each made 'pianos' or related instruments before 1766, are now more widely known.
-Access to this paper is free of charge: so if the advent of the piano is of interest, the information is there for you.
+Pioneer Pianomakers in London (a paper jointly written by Michael Cole and Margaret Debenham) for the Royal Musical Association continues to be noticed: It has been read and/or downloaded more than 5150 times from the Taylor & Francis academic website.
+Naturally, we are pleased that the stories of Plenius, Neubauer and Vietor, who each made 'pianos' before 1765, are now more widely known.
+The publishers, Routledge, allow access to this paper free of charge for which we are grateful.
+So if the advent of the piano is of interest, the information is there for you.

 Copyright © Michael Cole 2002-2015 All rights reserved Website designed by Michael Debenham